AOG Inductee Bios

 Redwood High School's 2009 Inaugural Class of Distinguished Alumni

 DON FRANCIS, M.D., D.Sc (1960) has provided leadership in the discovery and control of HIV, the eradication of smallpox, and the control of Ebola hemorrhagic fever.
 He initially directed the AIDS laboratory at the Center for Disease Control, and his early warnings about AIDS were chronicled in Randy Shilts And the Band Played On about the beginnings of the AIDS epidemic.
-In 2004, he co-founded Global Solutions for Infectious Diseases (GSID) and serves as Executive Director and principal investigator for their dengue fever program.
+He joined Genetech, Inc in 1993 working on a vaccine for HIV.
+In 2004, he co-founded Global Solutions for Infectious Diseases (GSID) and served as Executive Director and principal investigator for their dengue fever program until his retirement in 2017.
 He attended College of Marin and the University of California, Berkeley, received his M. D. at Northwestern University and his Doctor of Science in Virology at Harvard University.

-DINA TEMPLE-RASTON (1982) is a correspondent for National Public Radio, where she covers counter-terrorism.
+DINA TEMPLE-RASTON (1982) is the host and executive producer of the CLICK HERE podcast as well as a senior correspondent at Recorded Future News.
+She was previously correspondent for National Public Radio, where she focused on counter-terrorism and national security.
+She hosted and created the award-winning Audible podcast “What Were You Thinking?”
 She was City Hall Bureau Chief for the New York Sun and formerly worked for Bloomberg News in Asia, where she was responsible for opening Bloomberg's Shanghai and Hong Kong offices.She was White House correspondent for Bloomberg News for both terms of the Clinton administration and is the author of four books.
 Her first, A Death in Texas, was chosen by the Washington Post as one of the best books of 2002.
-She has also written books on Rwanda and civil liberties in America post-911.
-Her most recent book, The Jihad Next Door, is about homegrown terrorism in America.
-She speaks Chinese Arabic, and French.
+She is a frequent contributor to the PBS Newshour, a regular reviewer of national security books for the Washington Post Book World, and also contributes to the New Yorker, WNYC’s Radiolab, the TLS, New York Magazine and The Atlantic, among others.
+She speaks Chinese, Arabic, and French.
 B.A., Northwestern University; Liaoning University, Shenyang, China; M.A., Columbia University.

 DONALD KREPS (Redwood High’s Principal 1957-1979) is recognized in this one-time-only non-alumni award for his inspirational leadership which created the foundation for the quality of education at Redwood High School.
 He was the founding Principal of Redwood, creating the spirit and high expectations for students and staff alike.
 His qualities of mentorship, high ethical standards and kindness permeated Redwood during his tenure.
 He allowed staff and students to challenge themselves in creating a positive educational atmosphere.
 After resigning as Principal in 1979, Mr. Kreps stayed on at Redwood as a Math and Physics teacher before retiring in 1983.
 Following his retirement, he taught Math and Physics at The Branson School for an additional nine years.
 B.S., Stanford , M.A., Stanford.
 Don Kreps passed away in 2013.